Maine Practice Materials with helpful tips

 Civil Practice

 Alexander, Hon.
 Donald G., Maine Jury Instruction Manual, 4th ed.
-Charlottesville, VA: Lexis Law Publishers, and online at lexis.com.
+Charlottesville, VA: Lexis Law Publishers.
 The hardcopy edition also comes with a CD of forms.

-TIP: This summary judgment comment to the Maine Civil Rules Annotated online version was originally presented at a MSBA CLE in 2001.
+TIP: This summary judgment comment was originally presented at a MSBA CLE in 2001.
 It's updated to include current rules amendments.
-This practice guide is very helpful.
+This short practice guide is very helpful.

 Maine Department of the Attorney General Opinions (also named Reports of the A.G., Annual Report of the A.G., etc.), 1859,1861-1867,1869-1873,1879-1884,1889,1931/32,1941/42-1972;1986 to date; gaps filled in by fiche.

-Field Richard H., Vincent L. McKusick and L. Kinvin Roth., Maine Civil Practice: Rules of Civil Procedure with Commentaries, 2d ed.
-St. Paul: West Pub.
-Co., 1970 supplement, 1981 by Charles A. Harvey, Jr., Raymond G. McGuire and L. Kinvin Worth
+Field Richard H., Vincent L. McKusick and L. Kinvin Wroth., Maine Civil Practice: Rules of Civil Procedure with Commentaries, 2d ed.
+St. Paul: Thomson Reuters - West Co., 1970 supplement, 1981 by Charles A. Harvey, Jr., Raymond G. McGuire and L. Kinvin Wroth

 Sullivan, Francis W., Maine Civil Officer with Forms.
-Boston: Boston Law Book Cp., 1950.
+Boston: Boston Law Book Company, 1950

 TIP: This two-volume title is full of hard-to-find forms.